Operation Kindness: News

+Since beginning of 2023, Operation Kindness started using ChatBot for chat automation purposes when connecting with users.

 In March 2022, Operation Kindness started the process to create a neonatal kitten nursery at its shelter in Carrollton.

 On March 2, 2022, Operation Kindness received the Outstanding Community Organization Award from the City of Carrollton.

 2021 was an impactful year for Operation Kindness.
-Highlights of the organization’s impact last year include an 86% increase over 2020 in the number of animals brought into the shelter and a 74% increase in adoptions.
+Highlights of the organization's impact last year include an 86% increase over 2020 in the number of animals brought into the shelter and a 74% increase in adoptions.
 Other achievements included providing safety for almost 80 dogs and cats that were transferred from the path of Hurricane Ida, and adding 37 new rescue partners that include human societies, municipal shelters, rescue groups and veterinarians.
 The organization saw a 28% year-over-year increase in foster services and invested $2 million in its medical care team.
 Spay/neuter surgeries increased by 78% and 85% more medical exams were provided.

 On March 29, 2021, Ed Jamison joined the team as CEO, after serving as Director of Dallas Animal Services since 2017.

 In December 2017, Operation Kindness was awarded with a $100,000 donation from Reliant Gives, the charitable arm of Reliant Energy.

 In November 2017, Operation Kindness Operation Kindness hosted its 25th annual Canines, Cats & Cabernet event to raise funds and awareness for homeless animals.
 Texas Rangers Manager Jeff Banister and his wife Karen served as honorary co-chairs of the event.

 In 2015, Operation Kindness made national headlines when it paired abandoned 5-week-old Chihuahua "Chip" with 4-week-old kitten "Adele" who became instant best friends and were later adopted together.

 In 2014, the organization held its fifth annual reunion picnic for dogs and cats adopted from the shelter, with about 200 people participating.